vandanapareek/vue-laravel-invoicing-app/README.md

 ## Useful Commands
 - **Backend:**
   - `php artisan migrate:fresh --seed` — Reset and reseed the database
-  - `php artisan test` — Run backend tests
 - **Frontend:**
   - `npm run build` — Build for production

 ---

-## Security & Best Practices
-- All user input is sanitized to prevent XSS.
-- Only allowed status transitions are permitted.
-- Modular, maintainable codebase for both backend and frontend.

----

-## License
-This project is for educational/demo purposes.
-Add your license here if needed.